Logarithmic resolution via multi-weighted blow-ups: Introduction

-Lastly, Theorem~\ref{T:re-embedding-principle} enables us to prove Theorem~\ref{T:logarithmic-resolution} below by smooth locally embedding $X$ in a smooth $\kk$-scheme $Y$ (with the trivial logarithmic structure) \emph{in pure codimension}, before applying Theorem~\ref{T:logarithmic-embedded-resolution} and patching these local resolutions.
+Lastly, Theorem~\ref{T:re-embedding-principle} enables us to prove Theorem~\ref{T:logarithmic-resolution} below by {embedding $X$, locally in the smooth topology, in a smooth $\kk$-scheme $Y$} (with the trivial logarithmic structure) in pure codimension, before applying Theorem~\ref{T:logarithmic-embedded-resolution} and patching these local resolutions.

-\begin{thmx}[Logarithmic resolution] Given a reduced, pure-dimensional Artin stack $X$ of finite type over $\kk$, there exists a birational, surjective, and universally closed morphism $\Pi \colon X' \to X$ such that: \begin{enumerate} \item $X'$ is a smooth Artin stack over $\kk$. \item $\Pi$ is an isomorphism over the smooth locus $X^{\sm}$ of $X$. \item $\Pi^{-1}(X \smallsetminus X^{\sm})$ is a snc divisor on $X'$. \item $X'$ admits a good moduli space $\bX'$ relative to $X$, and $\bX' \to X$ is birational and projective. \end{enumerate} This procedure $\sF_\lr \colon X \mapsto X'$ is functorial with respect to smooth morphisms. \end{thmx}
+\begin{thmx}[Logarithmic resolution] Given a reduced, pure-dimensional Artin stack $X$ of finite type over $\kk$, there exists a birational, surjective, and universally closed morphism $\Pi \colon X' \to X$ such that: \begin{enumerate} \item $X'$ is a smooth Artin stack over $\kk$; \item $\Pi$ is an isomorphism over the smooth locus $X^{\sm}$ of $X$; \item $\Pi^{-1}(X \smallsetminus X^{\sm})$ is a snc divisor on $X'$; \item $X'$ admits a good moduli space $\bX'$ relative to $X$, and $\bX' \to X$ is birational and projective. \end{enumerate} This procedure $\sF_\lr \colon X \mapsto X'$ is functorial with respect to smooth morphisms. \end{thmx}

-As a final note, while the steps in Theorem~\ref{T:logarithmic-embedded-resolution} are more explicit and efficient than previous resolution algorithms, we emphasize that if $X$ in Theorem~\ref{T:logarithmic-resolution} is a scheme, then $X'$ is usually \emph{not} a scheme, and its good moduli space relative to $X$ is \emph{not} necessarily smooth over $\kk$.
+As a final note, while the steps in Theorem~\ref{T:logarithmic-embedded-resolution} are more explicit and efficient than previous resolution algorithms, we emphasize that if $X$ in Theorem~\ref{T:logarithmic-resolution} is a scheme, then $X'$ is usually not a scheme, and its good moduli space relative to $X$ is not necessarily smooth over $\kk$.

 Nevertheless, we expect Theorem~\ref{T:logarithmic-embedded-resolution} to suffice for many computations in algebraic geometry that necessitate logarithmic resolution.
-For example, a motivic change of variables formula for Artin stacks, that is applicable to the context of Theorem~\ref{T:logarithmic-resolution}, was very recently developed by Satriano--Usatine \cite{satriano-usatine-motivic-integration-Artin-stacks}.
+For example, a motivic change of variables formula for Artin stacks, that is applicable to the context of Theorem~\ref{T:logarithmic-resolution}, was very recently developed by Satriano--Usatine; see \cite{satriano-usatine-motivic-integration-Artin-stacks}.

-If one still insists on returning to the world of schemes, one can apply ``canonical reduction of stabilizers'' due to Edidin--Rydh \cite{edidin-rydh-reduction-of-stabilizers}, followed by ``destackification'' due to Bergh--Rydh \cite{bergh-rydh-destackification}, to the output $X'$ in Theorem~\ref{T:logarithmic-resolution}, and its snc divisor $\Pi^{-1}(X \smallsetminus X^{\sm})$.
+If one still insists on returning to the world of schemes, one can apply ``canonical reduction of stabilizers'' due to Edidin--Rydh, see \cite{edidin-rydh-reduction-of-stabilizers}, followed by ``destackification'' due to Bergh--Rydh, see \cite{bergh-rydh-destackification}, to the output $X'$ in Theorem~\ref{T:logarithmic-resolution} and its snc divisor $\Pi^{-1}(X \smallsetminus X^{\sm})$.
 In this way one recovers \cite[Main Theorem I]{hironaka-resolution}.
-For concrete statements, we refer the reader to \S\ref{5.2}.
+For concrete statements, we refer the reader to Section~\ref{5.2}.